TencentARC/ArcNerf/docs/models.md

         n_freqs: 6
 ```
 You need to specify the `sub_encoder_types` and `sub_encoder#` for ordered encoders.
 You only need the input_dim
-for init input and it will calculate the input/output dims.
+for init input, and it will calculate the input/output dims.

 ## Tiny-cuda-nn
-Some encoders are implemented in [tiny-cuda-nn]() by Nvidia.
+Some encoders are implemented in [tiny-cuda-nn](https://github.com/nvlabs/tiny-cuda-nn) by Nvidia.
 You should clone the repo `--recursive`
 and install them by `sh scripts/install_tinycudann.sh`.

 ------------------------------------------------------------------------